duongital/cpp/README.md

 Visualization and Game are using Raylib engine.
 To run the code in local:

-1. Packages are managed with `CMakeLists.txt`:
+Option 1: Packages are managed with `CMakeLists.txt`:

 ```bash
 cd sub_folder